BLSQ/dhis2/README.md

 Notes that any field found in the resulting JSON will be accessible from the object.

+Following the DHIS2 API, all calls are paginated - you can access the page info using the `pager` property on the returned list:

+    org_units = Dhis2.org_units(filter: "level:eq:2", fields: %w(id level displayName parent))
+    org_units.pager.page       # current page
+    org_units.pager.page_count # number of pages
+    org_units.pager.total      # number of records

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.